LSEG-API-Samples/Example.REDI.CSharp.Examples/REDIConsoleOrders/REDIOrdersConsole.md

             }
     ```

-4.Next, we create the main class, that we have named "RediConsoleOrders"
+4\.
+Next, we create the main class, that we have named "RediConsoleOrders"

 The key steps of it are:
 4a.
 Initialize CacheControl that will contain the state of all orders within REDIPlus